 Financial statements are an important part of a company’s public disclosure.
 These statements provide transparency to investors and other interested parties by disclosing a company’s financial position, performance, and cash flow.
 Financial statements are also audited by an independent accounting firm to ensure that the information provided is accurate.

 There are three fundamental financial reports: the balance sheet, income statement, and cash flow statement.
 The balance sheet shows a company’s assets, liabilities, and shareholder’s equity as of a specific date.
 The income statement measures a company’s financial performance over some time, typically a year.

 The Management’s Discussion and Analysis (MD&A) is a section of a company’s annual report that discusses the company’s financial performance and outlook.
 MD&A is required by the Securities and Exchange Commission (SEC) for all public companies.

 Auditor’s Opinion –

 An auditor’s opinion is an important part of a company’s financial statement.
-It is the auditor’s independent assessment of whether the company’s financial statements are presented fairly, in accordance with Generally Accepted Accounting Principles (GAAP).
+It is the auditor’s independent assessment of whether the company’s financial statements are presented fairly, by Generally Accepted Accounting Principles (GAAP).